miguelinux314/experiment-notebook/doc/source/analyzing_data.rst

 In this case, two families would be created, e.g., with labels "Algorithm A" and "Algorithm B", with 2 and 4 tasks in them.

-In the following figure, an example with 6 algorithms, each with different configurations that affect their "Compressed data rate".
+In the following figure, several algorithms are compared varying the configurations that affect their "Compressed data rate".
 Please see the :doc:`image_compression` page for a full experiment that uses task families and produces plots like the one in the figure.